karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Refactor(describe): move describe.ts into describe/index.ts to establish a
+  proper module entry; update internal imports for the new path.
+Public API and tests unchanged (imports of './describe' now resolve to the directory index).

 - Requirements: integrate a detailed plan for pluggable rule descriptions (descriptor/AST + translators) and reusable frequency lexicon exports, with configuration points, exports, and acceptance criteria.
 Updated dev plan with prioritized implementation steps.
 - Tests(describe): validate that weekday position (“third Tuesday”) and time (“5:00”, “9:00”) appear in rule descriptions (describeRule/describeCompiledRule).